 We took a small plane, only 13 rows, for our flight to Hoedspruit from Cape Town.
 Instead of a baggage claim at the Hoedspruit airport, the luggage cart drives around the front of the building and you take your bag as it is pulled off.
 We picked up another rental car for a self-drive to the Thornybush Game Reserve.
 I was a bit concerned about getting lost in the reserve since we were off a main road, but the lodge has signs at every intersection.
-We arrived just in time for lunch and a relaxing swim to refresh from the days travel.
+We arrived just in time for lunch and a relaxing swim to refresh from the day’s travel.
 Then it was off on our first game drive.
-Babies animals everywhere!
-Monkeys, warthogs, impalas by the hundreds, a five day old giraffe, elephants.
+Baby animals everywhere!
+Monkeys, warthogs, impalas by the hundreds, a five-day-old giraffe, and elephants.
 The only baby animal we missed were the big cats.

 On to the Sabi Sand…